girma336/math-magicians/README.md

 # 📖 [Math_Magicians] <a name="about-project"></a>

-**[Math_Magicians]** is a basic website that displays a number of meals.
-A user can like, or comment on a meal they choose.
-We will achieve that by using JavaScript to dynamically modify the DOM.
+**[Math_Magicians]** "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+- Make simple calculations.
+- Read a random math-related quote

 ## 🛠 Built With <a name="built-with"></a>